-- Baseball 9-12\

-- Softball 9-12\

-- Boys' Tennis 9-12\

-- \ New York State Interscholastic athletic participation is generally limited to students in grades 9-12 who have attained the age of 14.
-However, there exists early participation procedures based on the passing of the Athletic Placement Process test.
+\ New York State Interscholastic athletic participation is generally limited to students in grades 9-12 who have attained the age of 14.
+However, there exists early participation procedures based on the passing of a selection/classification test.
 Certain physical dexterities and abilities along with physical maturity must be determined in accordance with a predetermined set of standards.
 Approval must be secured from the school physician.
 If all criteria are met, the student in grades 7 and 8 can compete on junior varsity or varsity sports teams.
 The selection classification criteria differ for each sport.

-CONCERNS/FORMAL COMPLAINTS
+CONCERNS/COMPLAINTS

 The Board of Education recognizes the rights of district members to register individual or group concerns regarding instruction, district programs, materials, or operations.
 The district attempts to resolve such concerns with only the parties involved whenever possible.
 Public complaints about the school district should be directed to the proper administrative personnel.
 Complaints about specific classroom practices shall be directed to the teacher concerned.
 If the matter is not settled satisfactorily, the complainant should then contact the building principal.

 If there is not a resolution at this level, the Superintendent of Schools can be contacted.
 The superintendent may refer the issue to the Board of Education for final resolution.
 All matters referred to the superintendent or the Board of Education should be in writing.
 Concerns registered directly to the Board should be referred to the superintendent.